A2O Cycle Trail

 - Shoes suitable for bike riding.
 They may get wet and muddy.

 - 2 pairs of padded cycling shorts.
 If you are riding often you will know what suits you.
 Please use the shorts before you come to make sure they are comfortable.

 - Gloves for riding.
 These should be a cycling style that has some padding on.
 Short and/or long fingered will cover for comfort and warmth.

 - A thin hat that could be worn under a helmet

 - Cycle helmet.

-- Sunglasses for protection of sun, dust and wind.
+- Sunglasses for protection from the sun, dust and wind.

 - Personal medication.

-- A day bag if you are used to ridding with one.
+- A day bag if you are used to riding with one.

 If you have any questions drop us an email and we can advise you.